-As provided in the Investment Company Act of 1940, as amended (1940 Act), and subject to certain exceptions, the Fund may issue Preferred Shares, including VRRM-MFP Shares, with the condition that immediately after the issuance the value of its assets, less certain ordinary course liabilities, exceed 200% of the amount of Preferred Shares outstanding.
-The Fund estimates that, based on its capitalization as of [], 20[], the Fund s asset coverage, after giving effect to this offering will be []%.
+As provided in the Investment Company Act of 1940, as amended (1940 Act), and subject to certain exceptions, the Fund may issue Preferred Shares, including VRRM-MFP Shares, with the condition that immediately after the issuance the value of its assets, less certain ordinary course liabilities, exceeds 200% of the amount of Preferred Shares outstanding.
+The Statement Supplement and other instruments and agreements to which the Fund is subject place additional restrictions on the ability of the Fund to issue Preferred Shares.
+The Fund estimates that, based on its capitalization as of [1, 20[1], the Fund s asset coverage, after giving effect to this offering, will be [1]%.

-The Fund estimates that the net proceeds of the offering will be approximately \$[], after payment of the underwriting discounts and commissions and estimated offering expenses payable by the Fund.
+The Fund estimates that the net proceeds of the offering will be approximately [], after payment of the underwriting discounts and commissions and estimated offering expenses payable by the Fund.
 The Fund intends to use the net proceeds from the sale of VRRM-MFP Shares to [].